Marga Klompé: Early life

 Margaretha Albertina Maria Klompé was born on 16 August 1912 in Arnhem in the Netherlands into a Catholic family of five children.
 Her father was the Dutch J. P. M. Klompé, who owned a stationery shop and her mother was the German-born A. M. J. A. Verdang.

 Klompé attended a Gymnasium in Arnhem from June 1925 until June 1929 and applied at the Utrecht University in June 1929 majoring in Chemistry and obtaining a Bachelor of Science in Chemistry degree in April 1931 before graduating with a Master of Science in Chemistry degree in July 1932.
 During these years, and as a result of her studies, Klompé started to question several aspects of religion and in particular the institute itself.
 Following this crisis, Klompé's commitment to religion was reinforced which she combined with an open mind.
 Klompé lived outside the church for a number of years.
 But after finding her own orientation, more steeped in the mysticism of the Roman Catholic faith, she completely surrendered to it.
-She emerged from this personal crisis in a deep faithful way, but left it with a lasting respect for other forms of faith.
+She emerged from this personal crisis in a deep faithful way but left it with a lasting respect for other forms of faith.

 Klompé worked as a science teacher at the Mater Dei High School for girls in Nijmegen from July 1932 until August 1949.
-Klompé returned to the Utrecht University in June 1933 for a postgraduate education in Physics and Mathematics obtaining an Bachelor of Science degree in physics and an Bachelor of Mathematics degree in July 1934 before graduating with an Master of Physics degree and an Master of Mathematics degree in July 1936.
+Klompé returned to the Utrecht University in June 1933 for a postgraduate education in Physics and Mathematics obtaining a Bachelor of Science degree in physics and a Bachelor of Mathematics degree in July 1934 before graduating with a Master of Physics degree and a Master of Mathematics degree in July 1936.

 On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
-During the German occupation Klompé continued her study and got an doctorate as an Doctor of Science in Mathematics on 21 April 1941 and as Doctor of Science in Physics on 30 April 1942.
+During the German occupation, Klompé continued her studies and got a doctorate as a Doctor of Science in Mathematics on 21 April 1941 and as a Doctor of Science in Physics on 30 April 1942.
 Klompé subsequently continued at the Utrecht University in June 1942 for another postgraduate education in Medicine but in April 1943 the German occupation authority closed the Utrecht University.
 Klompé joined the Dutch resistance against the German occupiers, as a messenger, soon after the invasion in May 1940.